 Safety and Preparedness when RV Camping in Montana

 Obviously, you will want to stay safe while RV camping in Montana.
-Packing a first aid kit, driving safely, and using common sense will probably suffice in most situations, but it never hurts to go in prepared for other possibilities.
+Packing a first aid kit, driving safely, and using common sense will keep you safe in most situations, but it never hurts to go in prepared for other possibilities.
 Let’s talk about potential natural disasters and wildlife encounters in Montana.

 Weather Conditions and Natural Disaster Preparedness

-Wildfires are the biggest threat in Montana as far as natural disasters go.
-To stay safe from wildlifes, pay attention to the local news and get out of the way if a fire is nearby.
+Wildfires are the biggest threat as far as natural disasters in Montana.
+To stay safe from wildfires, pay attention to the local news and get out of the way if a fire is nearby.
 If you receive orders to evacuate, do so quickly and do your part to prevent fires by putting out campfires completely.

 Wildlife Encounters and Precautions